-- √ Give a verbal warning. - √ Stand the pupil by the railings / classroom door for 5 minutes (monitoring).

-✓ If inappropriate behaviour continues, the pupil will be sent to a member of the SLT or a member of SLT will retrieve from the playground.
+- √ Give a verbal warning. - ✓ Stand the pupil by the railings / classroom door for 5 minutes (monitoring). - ✓ If inappropriate behaviour continues, the pupil will be sent to a member of the senior leadership team SLT or a member of SLT will retrieve from the playground.